hiroyasuakada/Mask-RCNN-Detectron2-for-Human-Extraction/README.md

-# Mask-RCNN-Detectron2-for-Human-Extraction
+# Mask-RCNN-Detectron2-for-Object-Extraction

 ## Description

 Application to extract humans and their belongings (bags, etc.) in images based on a pre-trained model of [Mask R-CNN (Detectron2)](https://github.com/facebookresearch/detectron2).

-Please see examples below.
+Please see examples of extracting "humans and handbags" below.

 ## Demo